 Google Is a Contractor’s Best Friend, Especially for Remodeling and Construction SEO

 Chances are, you’re a local company, and local companies need to cozy up to Google.
 Why?
 It’s the top search engine in the world.
-In order for your contractor marketing strategy to really take off, you have to include some for of SEO, both for generic keywords and geo-targeted keywords.
+In order for your contractor marketing strategy to really take off, you have to include some form of SEO, both for generic keywords and geo-targeted keywords.

 - Over 5.5 billion Google searches are made every day.

-- Google is the world’s most visited website, followed by Youtube and Facebook.
+- Google is the world’s most visited website, followed by YouTube and Facebook.
 Chinese search engine Baidu is the world’s fourth most visited website

-- Being in the first position in Google will result in a click through rate of 34.36% for desktop computers and a click through rate of 31.35% for mobile devices
+- Being in the first position in Google will result in a click-through rate of 34.36% for desktop computers and a click-through rate of 31.35% for mobile devices.